keent/libzfl/README.txt

     sudo make install
     sudo ldconfig

-You will need the pkg-config, libtool, and autoreconf packages.
-Set the LD_LIBRARY_PATH to /usr/local/libs unless you install elsewhere.
+You will need the libtool and autotools packages.
 On FreeBSD, you may need to specify the default directories for configure:

-    CFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib" ./configure
+    ./configure --with-zeromq=/usr/local

 After building, you can run the ZFL selftests:

-    cd src
-    ./zfl_selftest
+    make check

 ### Linking with an Application